shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 4

+Reviewing lessons 9 and 10: Working with remote repos, working with another dev's repo.

+**Link of the day**

+A great tutorial to make a pull request on Github https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github

+**Quote of the day:**

+*"There are only two hard things in Computer Science: cache invalidation and naming things."* ― Phil Karlton

+---

 ### Day 3

 Reviewing lessons 7 and 8: Tagging, branching and merging.
 Undoing changes.